straz/artificialtrust/_definitions/cog.md

 *  *Criticism* makes it possible to identify a specific flaw in your knowledge.
 *  *Correction* makes it possible to fix flaws in your knowledge if you can find them.
-*  *Attribution* makes it possible to remember different sources for your knowledge, so you can see how they hold up in practice and adjust what you know accordingly.
+*  *Attribution* makes it possible to remember different sources for your knowledge, so you can see how they hold up in practice and adjust your trust in those sources accordingly.
  *  *Proof* makes it possible to rely on knowledge with high confidence.
  * *Managing counterfactuals* makes it possible to imagine things that you're not observing at the moment.
 This in turn makes it possible to *have an imagination*, *recall the past*, *make plans for the future*, *compare alternatives*, or *test hypotheses*
- * *Generate counterexamples* makes it possible to validate your recognizer by testing it.
+ * *Generate counterexamples* makes it possible to validate your recognizer by testing it without a training set.
  * *Abstraction* means you can generalize specific ideas into abstract ideas which capture their essential truth.